JosiahRininger/Slider/README.md

 # Slider
-Slider is an iOS application made using the iOS and Swift for Beginners Bull's Eye tutorial by Ray Wenderlich
+Slider is my first full iOS application and is made using the iOS and Swift for Beginners Bull's Eye tutorial by Ray Wenderlich

 ★ Bull's Eye ★